c0dezli/i18n_extension_importer/README.md

 An utility script to automatically export all translatable strings from your project was contributed by <a href="https://github.com/bauerj">Johann Bauer</a>.
-Simply run `flutter pub run i18n_extension_importer:getstrings` in your project root directory and you will get a list of strings to translate in `strings.json`.
+Simply run `dart run i18n_extension_importer:getstrings` in your project root directory and you will get a list of strings to translate in `strings.json`.
 This file can then be sent to your translators or be imported in translation services like _Crowdin_, _Transifex_ or _Lokalise_.
 You can use it as part of your CI pipeline in order to always have your translation templates up to date.